 A medical evaluation for anorgasmia usually consists of:

 - A physical exam.
-Your doctor will probably conduct a general physical exam to look for physical causes of anorgasmia, such as an underlying medical condition.
-Your doctor may also examine your genital area to see if there's some obvious physical or anatomical reason for lack of orgasm.
+Your doctor will probably conduct a general physical exam to look for physical causes of anorgasmia, such as a medical condition.
+Your doctor might also examine your genital area to see if there's some obvious physical or anatomical reason for lack of orgasm.

 Lifestyle changes and therapy

 For most women, a key part of treatment includes addressing relationship issues and everyday stressors.
 Understanding your body and trying different types of sexual stimulation also can help.